espressif/gcc/gcc/config/riscv/thead-peephole.md

-;; Machine description for T-Head vendor extensions
+;; Machine description for XUANTIE vendor extensions ;; Copyright (C) 2024 Free Software Foundation, Inc.
-;; Copyright (C) 2023-2024 Free Software Foundation, Inc.
+;; Contributed by Alibaba Damo Academy Xuantie Team.

 ;; This file is part of GCC.